Inbound Marketing VS SEO: Which is more Effective?

 While 12-20% might seem like a lot for new companies, remember nobody knows who they are and they need to develop brand recognition and market share.
 Once their brand is established that number will drop.

-How much do I spend on marketing.jpgHowever, this brings up another issue with new companies.
+However, this brings up another issue with new companies.
 Which comes first, the chicken or the egg?
 If you are a new company you need to grow your brand to make money, but new companies usually have no money to do that.
-That's why funding is so crucial for start ups and new brands.
+That's why funding is so crucial for start-ups and new brands.

 Make sure your dollars are spent wisely.

 When it comes to the spend and establishing a strategy there are many different approaches and technologies you can pursue.
-But how do you know what and how to spend the money when you have so many options like: social media, websites, SEO/SEM, advertising (online, PPC, outdoors, print, radio, TV), content marketing and even trade shows.
+But how do you know what and how to spend the money when you have so many options like social media, websites, SEO/SEM, advertising (online, PPC, outdoors, print, radio, TV), content marketing, and even trade shows.

 Let's break down each one a little further below.

 Social Media - There are many social media outlets available...Facebook, Twitter, Google+, Pinterest, Instagram...you get the point.
-What you spend on one channel, like twitter, may not be the same as what you spend on Facebook.
-When it comes to social media marketing Facebook and Twitter are the big two but adding a third or fourth channel could help you increase your audience and engagement as well. industry averages spends are wide and range from $500 a month to $10,000 a month.
+What you spend on one channel, like Twitter, may not be the same as what you spend on Facebook.
+When it comes to social media marketing Facebook and Twitter are the big two but adding a third or fourth channel could help you increase your audience and engagement as well. industry average spends are wide and range from $500 a month to $10,000 a month.

 SEO - Search Engine Optimization is the process of affecting the visibility of a website or a web page in search engine's unpaid results ( referred to as "natural" or "organic", results).
-Which means when someone goes to Google or Bing and types in a keyword like "Philadelphia Tree Care Companies" your business should come up at the top of the list.
+This means when someone goes to Google or Bing and types in a keyword like "Philadelphia Tree Care Companies" your business should come up at the top of the list.
 Having a website that is not properly optimized for search engines is like not having a web presence at all.
-Which means you should carefully consider if building a website on your own is worth it if you don't have the knowledge, time or resources to properly optimize it for search engines.
+This means you should carefully consider if building a website on your own is worth it if you don't have the knowledge, time or resources to properly optimize it for search engines.
 SEO can get deep, very deep; and if you don't know what you are doing, you can actually do more harm than good.

 Advertising: Traditionally a very expensive avenue to take with marketing and one that provides little proof of whether it actually works - until the internet.
-Budgets that have been used for traditional marketing or advertising like radio spots, TV commercials, outdoor billboards and direct mail have been shifting to digital (internet) advertising.
+Budgets that have been used for traditional marketing or advertising like radio spots, TV commercials, outdoor billboards, and direct mail have been shifting to digital (internet) advertising.
 Why?
 Because it's cheaper and it provides proof (real mathematical data) as to what is working and what is not.
 That's the problem traditional forms of advertising have faced, there is no proof that it actually works or you get a return on your investment.
 Not to mention the price.
-Have you ever looked into putting a commercial on television.
+Have you ever looked into putting a commercial on television?
 You might blow your budget on producing the spot before you even get to buy the airtime.
-Digtial advertising has changed all of that and most big brands are now shifting their marketing spend to digital because they know they can reach more people with less of an expense.
-What's more they can track these people and remarket to them again and again.
+Digital advertising has changed all of that and most big brands are now shifting their marketing spend to digital because they know they can reach more people with less of an expense.
+What's more, they can track these people and remarket to them again and again.

 Events/Trade shows: Though many trade shows have now gone virtual there is something to wondering around a showroom floor looking at or experiencing the products first hand.
 If you ever had the pleasure or non-pleasure of staging a booth and presenting at a trade show then only you would know if it works for your company and industry.
 Trade shows are expensive to do, and if you have done one, then you know you pretty much get charged for everything.
-Attendance at trade shows have been dwindling because let's face it, it's expensive to fly employees out and put them in hotels for several days.
-Trade shows or events can range from $5000 on up to millions of dollars.
+Attendance at trade shows has been dwindling because let's face it, it's expensive to fly employees out and put them in hotels for several days.
+Trade shows or events can range from $5000 up to millions of dollars.

 The services/strategies we listed above are by no means the only options you have when it comes to marketing.
 We didn't even mention reputation marketing, referral marketing, inbound marketing, video marketing...the list can go on but the point is, you have options when it comes to spending money on marketing.